cfe-lab/MiCall/CONTRIBUTING.md

 just want to publish a new release.
 If you're setting up a new server, follow similar steps to setting up a development workstation.
 Follow these steps:

-1. Make sure the code works in your development environment.
-Run all the unit tests as described above, process the microtest data set, and process a full run using MISEQ_MONITOR.py from the command line.
-Check the logs for errors.
+1. Check that all the issues in the current milestone are closed, and make sure the code works in your development environment.
+Run all the unit tests as described above, process the microtest data set in your local copy of Kive, and process all the samples from test_samples.csv using the `release_test_*.py` scripts to compare the results of the new release with the previous version.
+Get the comparison signed off to begin the release process.
-    Also check that all the issues in the current milestone are closed.
 2. Check if the kiveapi package needs a new release by looking for new commits.
     Make sure you tested with the latest version.
 3. Determine what version number should be used next.
 Update the version number in `settings_default.py` if it hasn't been updated already, commit, and push.
 4. Copy the previous pipeline on QAI/lab_miseq_pipelines to make a new version.
-    Use the `dump_projects.py` script and compare `projects.json` to check that the projects match.
+    Use the `projects_dump.py` script and compare `projects.json` to check that the projects match.
 5. Check the history of the `micall.alignment` folder.
 If it has changed since the last release, then update the version number in `setup.py`.